About

 In 2017 Montpelier Children’s House was awarded Five STARS through Vermont’s STep Ahead Recognition System and is Pre-Qualified Pre-K Program through Vermont Act 166.

-In early 2020, we moved up the hill to Mountainview street, just across the street from National Life.
-With our new space we have been able to expand to serve children aged 6 weeks through Pre-School.
+In early 2020, we moved up the hill to Mountainview Street, just across the street from National Life.
 Our new location affords us amazing opportunities for outdoor learning in the fields and forests.

 We invite you to contact us with any questions you may have about our program.